slbailey/Retrovue/docs/domain/Enricher.md

 Enrichers are not permitted to block ingestion or playout by default.

-If an enricher fails on a single AssetDraft during ingest, that error is logged and ingest continues with the partially enriched asset.
+If an enricher fails on a single Asset during ingest, that error is logged and ingest continues with the partially enriched asset.

 If a playout enricher fails when assembling the playout plan for a channel, RetroVue falls back to the most recent successful version of the plan without that enricher's mutation.